OpenBanboo/translane/scnn_remaster/README.md

 └── test_label.json
 ```

 **Note:  seg\_label images and gt.txt, as in CULane dataset format,  will be generated the first time `Tusimple` object is instantiated.
-It may take some extra time.**
+It may take some extra time.
+Pretrained model can be downloaded from [here](https://drive.google.com/file/d/1_nmyBERjUFY8HmE-RMujK-9bvx_2cRL4/view?usp=sharing)**

 <br/>